Courses in Nursing (NUR)

 3307 Pharmacology (3-0-0).
 Study of pharmacologic principles, including pharmacokinetics and drug metabolism.
 Students learn therapeutic uses of drugs, mechanisms of action, and adverse effects for major classes of drugs, as well a commonly used drugs in each category.

-Prerequisites: Chemistry 1407 Chemistry for the Health Professions and Nursing 2324 Pathophysiology.
+Prerequisites: Chemistry 1406 Chemistry for the Health Professions, Nursing 2324 Pathophysiology or Nursing 3309 Applied Pathophysiology and Genomics.

 3314 Fundamentals of Nursing (3-0-0).
 Presents foundational principles of ethics, laws, regulations, professionalism, documentation, communication, quality, safety, and evidence-based care in nursing practice.
 Using standards of care, students learn strategies to optimize health outcomes, including therapeutic interventions and interpersonal and interdisciplinary communication.